Pericarditis

 - Lupus and rheumatoid arthritis are examples of inflammatory diseases that can lead to pericarditis.

-- A heart or chest injury can cause it.
+- A heart or chest injury can cause pericarditis

-- Kidney failure and cancer are two more chronic health issues which show up with pericarditis as well.
+- Kidney failure and cancer are two more chronic health issues that show up with pericarditis as well.

 Pericarditis does not have a specific treatment.
-Taking the following precautions to prevent infections, on the other hand, may assist to minimize the risk of heart inflammation.
+However, the following precautions to prevent infections may help minimise the risk of heart inflammation.

 - Maintain a healthy level of hygiene.
 Hand washing on a regular basis can help prevent the spread of sickness.